AnonymouX47/term-image/docs/source/start/installation.rst

   * support for the `Kitty graphics protocol <https://sw.kovidgoyal.net/kitty/graphics-protocol/>`_.
   * support for the `iTerm2 inline image protocol <https://iterm2.com/documentation-images.html>`_.
-  * full Unicode support and ANSI 24-bit color support
+  * full Unicode support and direct-color (truecolor) support

   **Plans to support a wider variety of terminal emulators are in motion**.